elliottcoops/C-NN-From-Scratch/README.md

 - decent cpu

 ## How to use
-Assuming you are `C-NN-FromScratch` directory
+Assuming you are in the `C-NN-FromScratch` directory

 1. Compile using `gcc -o {exe_name} nn.c nn_library/nn_config.c nn_library/nn_run.c nn_library/data.c nn_library/metrics.c`